Qovery/documentation/website/guides/tutorial/kubernetes-observability-and-monitoring-with-datadog.md

 ## Conclusion

-You now have DataDog agent running on your Qovery cluster.
+You now have Datadog agent running on your Qovery cluster.
 You can check their `Getting Started` guide to familiarize yourself with the product: https://docs.datadoghq.com/fr/getting_started.

 [guides.tutorial.how-to-connect-to-your-eks-cluster-with-kubectl]: /guides/tutorial/how-to-connect-to-your-eks-cluster-with-kubectl/